-FORWARN-Finds common programming errors such as mismatched parameter lists and common blocks, and uninfitalized variables.
-Prints detailed cross-references and call there diagrams. \$329 FORTRAN DEVELOPMENT TOU.S-includes Pretty (indients, renumbers, changes GOTOs to IF-THEN-ELSES, etc.) and 6 more tools. \$129.
-For IBM PC.
-Also for UNIX-ast for details
+FORWARN Finds common programming errors such as mismatched parameter lists and common blocks, and uninitialized variables.
+Prints detailed cross-references and call-tree diagrams. \$329 FORTRAN DEVELOPMENT TOOLS-includes Pretty (indents, renumbers, changes GOTOs to IF-THEN-ELSES, etc.) and 6 more tools \$129.
+For IBM PC Also for UNIX-ask for details.